deltoss/mitch-datasource/projects/mitch-datasource-documentation/manual/index.md

 # Introduction

-When developing multiple data-oriented components, there can be a lot of redundancies when it comes to common data operations such as paging, searching, or sorting.
-To reduce this redundancy, `mitch-datasource` was developed as flexible package to handle the management of data for components.
+Modern applications are usually data-oriented, and it can have many ways to present data.
+There can be many different components, plugins, and so on.
+Between all of these, the approach to perform data operations is mostly the same.
+Why would you want to write the same pagination/search/sorting logic per component?

+That's where this package shines. `mitch-datasource` was developed to resolve the issue by having a core entity which manage those data operations whilst being flexible to cater to different requirements.
+It's framework-agnostic, so you can feed it into plugins, components, or whatever.

 # Features

 - Client-Side Framework Agnostic
+- Highly Customisable & Extensible
 - Works and tested with React & Vue (See `mitch-datasource-test-vue` & `mitch-datasourve-test-react` projects)
 - Pagination
 - Sorting (Single & Multi Column Support)